 Yes.
 You can book a follow-up appointment with the therapist at the end of your session and you will be guaranteed to work towards your goal with the same therapist.
 We will assess your fee for subsequent appointments after your first session.

-If you accessed counselling once and later on want to seek counselling again, you can walk in during the hours of service and your first appointment will be free.
+If you accessed counselling once and later on want to seek counselling again, you can drop in during the hours of service and your first appointment will be free.